ferguman/fwss/README.rst

    - Create a virtual environment - Python3.9
    - pip install ../fwss/dist/fwss-0.1.tar.gz

-- Edit main.py and setup your local environment by speciging such things as the IP address of your server.
+- Edit config.py and setup your local environment by specifying such things as the IP address of your server.